Nursing / Aged Care Home Use

 M102XD: Pressure Smart XD 1900:: 26" x 40" Merino Wool Pad.
 Best used when the skin is in direct contact with the wool.

-SC104XD: Pressure Smart XD Superior Overlay: Same as the M102XD; except it offers protection for the whole body.
-30" x 60" Machine wash and dry
+SC104XD: Pressure Smart XD Superior Overlay: Same pile as the M102XD; but is much larger providing protection for the whole body.
+30" x 60" Machine wash and dry.

-M111- Sheepskin Walker Handle Cover - Machine washable sheepskin cuts skin sweating and discomfort during walker use.
+M111- Sheepskin Walker Handle Cover - Machine washable sheepskin reduces skin sweating and discomfort during walker use.

 M115 - Sheepskin Hand Posies with or without Spacer.
 Ideal for clients with protracted fingers.
 Spacer can be easily removed or made smaller.